EugenMayer/docker-image-ldapexample/README.md

 ## Credits

-Now-days credits to the once again great chart of bitname [bitnami/openldap](https://hub.docker.com/r/bitnami/openldap) (and in the past, thanks to [osixia/docker-openldap](https://github.com/osixia/docker-openldap) for the great image)
+Now-days credits to the once again great docker image of Bitnami [bitnami/openldap](https://hub.docker.com/r/bitnami/openldap) (and in the past, thanks to [osixia/docker-openldap](https://github.com/osixia/docker-openldap))